 Olive oil renders numerous benefits when applied to the skin.
 It is considered to be a ‘natural moisturiser’.

-- Preventing premature ageing due to its antioxidant properties
+- Prevents premature ageing due to its antioxidant properties

 Benefits for Hair